I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

 Below is an example of a few of the different styles with one of my images that I edited to show the difference.
 The left image I would consider light and airy – not a lot of contrast, lighter colors, etc. The middle one is my normal editing style – mid range everything – as the eye would see it – timeless.
 The right image would be an example of dark and moody – lots of contrast, richer colors, etc. (Don’t ask a photographer to changer their editing style.)

-Secondly, do you like how the photographer poses / prompts the people in the photos?
+Why Hire a photographer you like?
+You will be looking at what they do for years to come!
 If you want the studio feel, don’t go with a photographer that their images are all outdoor, with wind blown hair and the people aren’t always looking at the camera.
 If you are a super bubbly person with a big personality, don’t go with someone who’s images are all soft and romantic feeling.
 Find someone that has your energy!
 (With that being said, most photographers will do a mix of energy/laughing photos and soft and romantic photos to add variety to your session.)

 Below is an example: Left photo I would consider a “Posed Mom Shot” – where the couple is looking at the camera.
 The right photo would be one that I posed, but prompted them to look at each other.
 I think I may have even told Morgan to tickle Taylor so they would be interacting with each other creating an genuine and authentic moment.
 (Basically, I wanted to create this image to look like I wasn’t even there, that it was just a date between the two of them.)